Spectre-ak/sql-to-realtime/README.md

 How to use:

 Clone [two way chatting using sql database](https://github.com/Spectre-ak/sql-to-realtime/tree/main/two%20way%20chatting%20using%20sql%20database) and create two table in the sql database dbo.f1 & dbo.f2.
-Then open the [front1](https://github.com/Spectre-ak/sql-to-realtime/blob/main/two%20way%20chatting%20using%20sql%20database/front1.html) and [front2](https://github.com/Spectre-ak/sql-to-realtime/blob/main/two%20way%20chatting%20using%20sql%20database/front1.html) pages and begin chat.

-or you can use these cpanel hosted sites [front1](http://triton.byethost7.com/testing/front1) & [front2](http://triton.byethost7.com/testing/front2)
+Then open the [front1](https://github.com/Spectre-ak/sql-to-realtime/blob/main/two%20way%20chatting%20using%20sql%20database/front1.html) and [front2](https://github.com/Spectre-ak/sql-to-realtime/blob/main/two%20way%20chatting%20using%20sql%20database/front1.html) pages and begin chat. or you can use these cpanel hosted sites [front1](http://triton.byethost7.com/testing/front1) & [front2](http://triton.byethost7.com/testing/front2)

 ### 2. Using server sent events SSE (<i>server dependent</i>)
+SSE can be used in sending real time updates form the server to the clients on some regular intervals.